AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 whether it supports your brand

-SOV (Share of Voice) of a source shows the share of a given source in the analyzed AI responses.
+Source SOV, or Share of Voice, shows the share of a given source in the analyzed AI answers.

 In practice, it answers the question:

-How much of the sources space is taken up by this domain or site?
+How much of the source space is taken up by this domain or page?

-If a source has a high SOV, it means it appears often in the responses or is often linked to the analyzed prompts.
+If a source has a high SOV, it means that it appears often in the answers or is often linked to the analyzed prompts.

 the model often uses this domain